Manifest§

 const manifest = new Manifest(app, new PageModel());

-return manifest.view;
+return manifest.view;.model§

 .model: Model

-property always refers to the model
+The .model property always refers to the model that was given to the Manifest

 at construction time, in case your workflow loses track of that